rakuten-ads/Rakuten-Ads-iOS/doc/mediation/README.md

 #### Enable mediation configurations in Admob console.

 Ask market side to enable the configuration of the Admob Mediation.
+The following 2 steps must be done.

-0. set up a mediation group
+1. set up a mediation group

-0. add ad custom event and map it with class name `GADMediationAdapterRunaCustomEvent` as the ad source.
+1. add ad custom event and map it with class name `GADMediationAdapterRunaCustomEvent` as the ad source.

 ### Implement `RUNAMediationAdapter`